sinanartun/whois2/README.md

 - 🔍 Built-in WHOIS data parsing
 - ⚡ Fast and lightweight
 - 📝 Includes raw WHOIS data in response
+- 🛡️ Automatic rate limit detection and handling
+- 🚨 RDAP support and notification when WHOIS is deprecated

 ## Installation